Skip to main content

 Charles B. Rangel International Affairs Fellowship

 The Rangel Graduate Fellowship is awarded to 30 students who plan to work in the Foreign Service of the U.S. Department of State, where they can help formulate, represent, and implement U.S. foreign policy.
-Fellowships of up to $37,500 are awarded annually for two years for tuition, room and board, books, and mandatory fees for completion of two-year master’s degrees.
-This includes up to $21,500 per year for tuition and required fees and an academic year stipend of $16,000.
-The student is expected to graduate in international affairs or another area of relevance to the work of the Foreign Service at a graduate or professional school approved by the Rangel Program.
-To be eligible, the student must hold and maintain a minimum 3.2 GPA throughout their study period, be a U.S. citizen, and be seeking to enter graduate school for the Fall semester.
+Each year, the Rangel Program awards fellowships of up to $37,500 for two years to cover tuition, room and board, books, and mandatory fees for students completing two-year master’s degrees.
+The award includes up to $21,500 per year for tuition and required fees, along with a $16,000 academic year stipend.
+Students must graduate in international affairs or another field relevant to the Foreign Service at a graduate or professional school approved by the Rangel Program.
+To remain eligible, students must be U.S. citizens, plan to begin graduate school in the fall, and maintain a minimum 3.2 GPA throughout the program.

 Internal Deadline: Late September